-Europe`s largest antiques fair takes place in Nottinghamshire, the home of everyone`s favourite outlaw Robin Hood.
+Europe's largest antiques market takes place in Nottinghamshire, the home of everyone's favourite outlaw Robin Hood.

 You could further your interest in all things from days gone by with a trip to the award winning attraction Galleries of Justice.
 You could visit Southwell and see the splendour of its Minster.

 Or why not make your trip a combination of contemporary and classic and indulge in further retail therapy in Nottingham city centre?
 Fitting for a city that was once home to style icon Paul Smith, you'll find fabulous clothes shops, and many stylish bars and restaurants to round off your trip perfectly.

 To find out more about the region which is home to Europe's largest antiques event visit: www.visitnewarkandsherwood.info